Meet the Other Phone. A phone that grows with your child.

 Physiotherapists have also warned the use of baby walkers could actually hinder a child's ability to learn to walk and the NHS recommends they are only used for up to 20 minutes at a time.

-However, in Europe, the European Standard for baby walkers was amended in 2005 to make them safer by moving less quickly, and many parents are happy that they remain a safe activity for their children.
+However, in Europe, the European Standard for baby walkers was amended in 2005 to make them safer by moving less quickly.
 The certification to look out for when buying a sit-in baby walker is BS EN 1273:2005.

-The most important thing is that your baby is supervised at all times, and that the baby walker is not used anywhere near sockets, stairs, or other dangerous objects which could be reachable.
+The most important thing is that your baby is supervised at all times, and that the baby walker is not used anywhere near sockets, stairs, or other dangerous or reachable objects.

-Push-along walkers are a great way for your baby to strengthen their leg muscles and work on their coordination skills in preparation for walking unaided.
+Push-along walkers are a useful way for your baby to strengthen their leg muscles and work on their coordination skills in preparation for walking unaided.

 Do baby walkers help with development?

-Evidence shows that babies who use a seated baby walker actually sit, crawl and walk later than those that didn’t and also score lower on the Bayley Assessment which looks at a child’s mental development and language development as well as motor skills.
+Some studies have shown that baby walkers delay motor development in infants, including crawling and walking.
+Others show that infants have scored lower on the Bayley Assessment which looks at a child’s mental development and language development as well as motor skills.

-However, in a seated baby walker, babies lose opportunities to learn important movement and perception skills such as distance and depth, and key concepts such as in or out and on or under.
+In a sit-in baby walker, babies lose the opportunity to learn important movement and perception skills including coordination, balance, strength and distance, and key concepts such as in or out and on or under.

-By contrast, there is no evidence that push-along baby walkers hinder development and they are an excellent way of encouraging your baby to take steps using natural motion.
-Babies cannot use push walkers until they are physically capable, and can abandon the toy by themselves when they are tired.
+Compared to seated baby walkers, push-along baby walkers are a safer alternative.
+Babies cannot use push walkers until they are physically capable and can abandon the toy by themselves when they are tired.

 What type of walker is best for babies?

-However a sit-on walker can be lots of fun and can give babies their first taste of independence and help to reduce frustration.
-Just remember to use them no longer than 20 minutes at a time, as recommended by the NHS, and always under close supervision.
+However all baby walkers should be used no longer than 20 minutes at a time, as recommended by the NHS, and always under close adult supervision.

 What month should a baby start using a walker?